About

 Over her 17 years experience Zoe has worked very closely with Louise in making creative and contemporary dance accessible to children and young people throughout the borough of Rhondda Cynon Taff, and has worked with a range of ages and abilities in the community and education sector, as well as mentoring degree students and Community Dance Apprentices.
 Zoe leads Afon Community Dance’s Early Years Programme and is very passionate about how dance and movement can play a vital role in a child’s early development.

-Rhian Lowe – Dance Practitioner
+Rhian Lowe-Smith – Dance Practitioner

 Rhian has always had a passion for Creative arts, finding that it encouraged her to be more independent, confident, open minded and imaginative.
 Rhian spent three years studying at Bath Spa University gaining a BA Hons in Dance and continued to develop her skills by attending outside dance classes and workshops at Swindon Dance, Trinity Laban and in Bristol, aiming to develop experience in a range of dance styles.